-How do you embrace living as a christian in a secular world?
+How do you embrace living for God in a secular world?
 The city is a place where the struggle of a Christian living in a secular world manifests itself big time.
 You are trying to get away from the ungodly life and here comes your unsaved friends trying to pull you back into the club and hook you up with people who clearly don’t do the “Jesus thing” – whatever that is.

 This post may contain affiliate links.
 You can read my full affiliate disclosure here.

-How Do You Embrace Living As A Christian In A Secular World?
+How Do You Embrace Living For God In A Secular World?

 I remember attending a new church one Sunday and meeting my old friend’s husband and their two daughters.
 The service had not began, and I went over to say hi.
 After exchanging pleasantries, one of the two girls – the older one – yelled out “abracadabra” and smiled, holding something in her hand that was meant to disappear and then reappear.
 I was stunned because this little girl was speaking an incantation used by magicians to invoke mysterious powers.

 I wondered whether to rebuke this girl or alert her father, I was at a loss as to what to do.
 This incident showed me just how much we struggle as Christians in the world.
 Anyway, I prayed that this girl and her parents would see the light.
 I knew her mom was a born again believer, but she was not in church that day.
 This little girl was only reciting what she saw on TV or in a show in her school.